taranchauhan/springboot-microservices-example/README.md

 ## Testing the microservices using POSTman

+<strong> NOTE: Please allow a minute or two for the Zuul proxy routes to register once the application has started </strong>

 Once each application is up and running:

 Import the Postman collection into Postman and test out calling each of the microservices.